cdungca/document-classifier-final/README.md

 The green line represents the median word count in each category and as observed, the average word count is less than 5000 for all categories.
 The word count distribution for Accountability is larger than the rest with a document containing more than 20,000 words.
 Health and Wellbeing has the smallest range for word count and both Human Resources and Travel are almost the same.

-Here's the word count across the entire data set:
+Here's the word count distribution across the entire data set:

 ![alt text](https://github.com/cdungca/document-classifier-final/blob/main/images/dist_wc_zoom.png "Word Count Distribution")